giuliamunari/GoodNight-app/README.md

 The user before going to sleep has the chance to describe his day, adter he is invited to formulate a thought of gratitude.
 All these thoughts are collected in a journal so the user can look back to his passed months years or week and see some progress.
 After collecting new thoughts the user can start a sleep session and he will be accompanied by relaxing sounds and chromotherapy.

+##Technologies used for this project
+* React Native with Expo
+* Redux